 Types of Edges: There are 4 types.
+These will be useful later.
 DFS can be modified to classify edges as being of the correct type:

 - 1. Tree Edge: An edge in a depth-first forest.
 Edge(u,v) is a tree edge if v was first discovered from u. - 2.
 Back Edge: An edge that connects some vertex to an ancestor in a depth-first tree.
 Self-loops are back edges. - 3.
 Forward Edge: An edge that connects some vertex to a descendant in a depth-first tree. - 4.
 Cross Edge: Any other edge.